-Get everyone's attention by using your iPhone, or HomePod as an Intercom
+Get everyone's attention by using your iPhone or HomePod as an Intercom

 How to manage Intercom notifications on your iPhone or iPad

-Through the Home app, you can manage when Intercom notifications active on your iPhone or iPad.
-You can disable Intercom notifications altogether if desired, and you can limit the delivery of Intercom notifications to only when you are home or at all times.
+You can manage when Intercom notifications are active on your iPhone or iPad through the Home app.
+You can disable Intercom notifications altogether if desired and limit the delivery of Intercom notifications to only when you are home or at all times.

 - Launch the Home app.